SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Sunnova Energy International Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadli...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Sunnova Energy International Inc..
+(MENAFN- PR Newswire) NEW YORK, Dec.
+18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Sunnova Energy International Inc..

 Shareholders who purchased shares of NOVA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.